Skip to main content

 Your seats can change from year to year because rankings change, new Legacy members join, and different seats are available each year.

 • The easiest way to improve your seating assignment is to upgrade your membership level so you can select your season tickets sooner, at the higher priority.
 Annual members may upgrade to Legacy by committing to pay $10,000 or more in a period of two years or less.
-Legacy Members may improve their seating by creating a gifting plan to raise their membership to the next level by making scheduled payments over several years.
+Legacy Members may improve their seating by creating a gifting plan to raise their membership to the next level by making scheduled payments over a few years.

 • No, Cougar Club seat locations are not guaranteed.
 Club Members may see movement in their seat locations depending upon the purchases made by donors at higher levels.
 The only seats that are guaranteed are those associated with ticket rights purchased by facility donors.